 A Traffic Safety Resource Prosecutor (TSRP) facilitates a coordinated, multidisciplinary approach to the prosecution of impaired driving and other traffic crimes.
 TSRPs are generally current or former prosecutors who provide training, education, and technical support to traffic crime prosecutors and law enforcement agencies throughout their state.

 In 2007, the TSRP position was created in Minnesota to improve traffic safety by improving criminal prosecution.
 The position is funded through a grant from the Federal Highway Traffic Safety Administration (NHTSA) and represents a national effort by NHTSA.

-A DWI (Driving While Impaired) Court is dedicated to changing the behavior of alcohol and other drug dependant offenders arrested for driving while impaired.
+A DWI (Driving While Impaired) Court is dedicated to changing the behavior of alcohol and other drug dependent offenders arrested for driving while impaired.
 The goal of DWI Court is to protect public safety by using the drug court model to address the root cause of impaired driving, alcohol and other drug problems, with the repeat offender as its primary target population.